isralduke/thatbook/23-isaiah.md

 > no large ships will sail through.
 > <a name="33:22">33:22</a> For the Lord, our ruler,
 > the Lord, our commander,
-> the Lord, our king—
+> the Lord, our king —
 > he will deliver us.
 > <a name="33:23">33:23</a> Though at this time your ropes are slack,
 > the mast is not secured,